 Fentanyl is a potent, synthetic opioid that is extremely dangerous to those who use it.
 This drug is 80 to 100 times stronger than morphine.1 Fentanyl is frequently used and reserved for opioid tolerant patients.
 All users put themselves in serious danger of an overdose when using fentanyl.
 Addiction to fentanyl can come about very quickly and the DEA classifies this drug as a Schedule II Controlled Substance.
 At our drug addiction treatment center, we want to make you aware of the severe effects of this drug and provide you with different treatment methods for substance abuse and opioid addiction.

-These signs of drug overdose may begin slowly and quickly progress into a dire situation.
+These signs of a fentanyl overdose may begin slowly and quickly progress into a dire situation.
 This is why it is crucial to act quickly if you see any of these signs to prevent further progression of the danger.

 It is important to recognize the signs of a fentanyl overdose, and call emergency services immediately if you believe someone is overdosing on fentanyl.
 An overdose is serious and can be deadly.
 If you are near someone who is showing signs of fentanyl overdose, you should: